Wheat markets and variety choices are extremely important and we encourage growers to review their individual situation.

 • Second wheat should not be drilled early.
 In high take-all risk situations even Latitude treated seed should be left until the start of October at the earliest.

-• For late drilled crops, wheat bulb fly may be an issue so use of an insecticidal treatment like Austral Plus is advised.
+• For late drilled crops, wheat bulb fly may be an issue so use of an insecticidal treatment like Signal is advised.

 Very early drilling